-COURSE FORMAT: This course is an on-campus/in-person course that will be completed synchronously one week at a time.
+COURSE FORMAT: This course is fully online course that will be completed synchronously (one week at a time).
+While there are no live sessions of this course, by moving through the course together, one week at a time, we will have many opportunities to share our thoughts, ideas, and personal take on the material covered in this course.
 Students are expected to engage through attendance, participation in classroom discussions, and the completion of assignments, worksheets, reflections, and quizzes.
-The instructor will take attendance daily and utilize Canvas Analytics to ensure that students are engaged with the course material each week.